ANSHAN - IT'S A DIRTY JOB BUT SOMEONE HAD TO DO IT

 steam was YJ238 covered in a

-mixture of sand and ash and gently
+mixture of sand and ash and

-rotting away.
-Behind it in the same
+gently rotting away.
+Behind it in

-photographed was a USA tank 0-6-0
+to be photographed was a USA

 Pollution levels in Anshan were

-unbelievably high and so a visit to
+unbelievably high and so a visit

-the slag tipping was arranged for
+to the slag tipping was arranged

-the morning whilst skies remained
+for the morning whilst skies

-reasonably blue and smog levels
+remained reasonably blue and

-had not yet begun to obliterate the
+smog levels had not yet begun to

-sun.
-SY0436 nears journey's end
+obliterate the sun.
+SY0436 nears

-and the start of the tipping process.
+journey's end and the start of the

 The final part of our visit was to one of the blast furnace areas.
-Here a number of locomotives were in constant use - either hauling away
+Here a number of locomotives were in constant use - either hauling

-whilst on the left YJ No.286 propels a rake of cauldron wagons full of molten slag away from the furnace.
-It was a fascinating sight - unlike
+cauldron wagons whilst on the left YJ No.286 propels a rake of cauldron wagons full of molten slag away from the furnace.
+It was a

-anything one could hope to see in any other part of the world.
-The increasing pollution was making photography ever more difficult and there
+fascinating sight - unlike anything one could hope to see in any other part of the world.
+The increasing pollution was making

-was even a 'taste' to the air itself.
-The incredible levels of pollution created by the steel plant means that sunshine is a rare commodity
+photography ever more difficult and there was even a 'taste' to the air itself.
+The incredible levels of pollution created by the steel

-which rapidly disappears as the day wears on.
-Frequently the air over the city is a fetching shade of orange covering the entire area in a fine
+plant means that sunshine is a rare commodity which rapidly disappears as the day wears on.
+Frequently the air over the city is a

-2-8-2 SY0571 backing down towards
+2-8-2 SY0571 backing down

-the blast furnaces - this was one of
+towards the blast furnaces - this

-four engines working in and around
+in and around this particular

-this particular furnace.
+furnace.

 Also hard at work was a much